Medication Assisted Therapy (MAT) & Methadone

 In combination with counseling and behavioral therapies, MAT provides a client-centered approach to the treatment of substance use disorders.
 Furthermore, allowing the individual to be involved in their full circle of care and feeling empowered to succeed.

 CASA-Trinity offers a comprehensive list of medications that can be used for Medication-Assisted Treatment.
 Suboxone, Subutex, Sublocade and Vivitrol are used for opiate use disorder.
 Vivitrol, Acamprosate and Antabuse are prescribed for alcohol use disorder as needed.

 We also offer nicotine replacement therapy to aid in smoking cessation for those who are trying to quit.

 Types of medication offered:

-Can reduce the desire to drink, and Antabuse (disulfiram), which treats problem drinking by creating an unpleasant reaction to alcohol, are also available.
+Campral is a medication that can help reduce the desire to drink.
+Along with Antabuse (disulfiram), which treats problem drinking by creating an unpleasant reaction to alcohol, are also available.

 Naltrexone (a.k.a.
 Vivitrol):

 A once-a-month injection that aids in the reduction of cravings from alcohol and opiates.
 Prior to prescribing this medication, our medical staff completes a process to ensure safety for our client.
 The process of prescribing this medication includes assessing the needs of the patient, a physical examination, and lab work to ensure that the individual is healthy.

 If completed without concern, they can then continue to receive counseling services along with education on the reactions, effects and the process of the way this medication works to aid in the reduction of cravings.